nelvadas/GraalVM-Polyglot-Labs/03/README.md

 ```

-The R script expect the caller to send a dataframe/ Associative array that contains
+The R script expects the caller to send a dataframe/ Associative array with the following content
 * an array of departement identifier with name `deparmentId`
 * an array of department Names with name `departmentName`
 * an arry of filenames called `csvFilePath`

+The R file will be use in the Java REST Controller

 ![User Input](../images/noun_Computer_3477192_100.png)
 ![Java](../images/noun_java_825609_100.png)

+Edit the application configuration file to add `covidgraph.R` and `covid-data.csv` loaction.

 ## Application Configuration